Emily Shipman – Executive Director

 Emily brings a wealth of experience, expertise, and enthusiasm to the position.
 Her past work has bridged many integrated areas, including community development, food and nutrition security, sustainable agriculture and food systems, and economic development.

 Whether working with companies to improve the livelihoods of smallholder farmers in the developing world, raising funds to ensure Vermont families do not go hungry, or organizing a local farmer’s market, Emily has kept food and agriculture close to her heart.
 She grew up in a farming community in rural New Hampshire and is an avid gardener.
-She can’t remember a single summer that didn’t involve wandering around barefoot picking and eating raspberries and sugar snap peas.
-Now as a new mom, she enjoys taking her son on nightly tasting tours of her backyard.
+Emily believes that we can make the world a better place for all by strengthening our connections to the natural world.